Unique Stitches

 For my learning project I decided to learn crocheting.
 I have always thought crocheting seemed to be fun, and a mind easing and stress relieving activity.
 I have no prior knowledge on crocheting and I hope I will have the patience to learn.
 I have never tried crocheting before but I am excited to learn what it is all about and learn what different things I can make.
 I talked to one of my friends about crocheting since she loves it and she recommended I start with granny squares.
 I am not too sure what I want to create for a bigger project but I was thinking just to start small and make a pot holder as my first creation.
 As I get more comfortable with crocheting, I am hoping to start making something bigger such as a baby blanket.

-I have high hopes for this learning journey and am excited to see what all I can do by the end of it!
+I have high hopes for this learning journey and am excited to see what all I can do by the end of the semester and how my final product will turn out.
+Stay tuned!

 Posted in EDTC 300, Learning Project | 6 Comments